ceramic-engine/ceramic-engine.github.io/content/api-docs/clay-web/backend/Draw.md

 Flushes the current batch of vertices to the GPU.

-This is the core rendering method that:
+This is the core rendering method that submits all accumulated geometry to the GPU for rendering.
-1. Creates GPU buffers from the accumulated vertex data
-2. Configures vertex attributes for the shader
-3. Handles multi-texture batching if supported
-4. Sets up custom shader attributes
-5. Issues the draw call to render all triangles/lines
-6. Cleans up temporary buffers
-7. Prepares for the next batch

-The method uses temporary GPU buffers that are deleted after rendering to avoid memory leaks.
-Buffer data is uploaded as STREAM_DRAW for optimal performance with dynamic geometry.

 <hr class="field-separator" />